Message from the Chair

-The department is diverse and active professionally.
+The department includes a number of impressive scholars.
 Our highly qualified faculty regularly present their research at regional, national and international meetings.
 They have published articles in major journals in their areas of specialization as well as a number of important monographs and book chapters.
 Faculty engagement continues to be a major goal of the department.
 Our award-winning faculty have received recognition for teaching, scholarship and service.

 For more information, drop by the main office in Social Sciences 4120.

 Bryan McGovern, Ph.D.